Themandunord/game-of-git/README.md

 The local development environment requires the following setup:

 -   Docker (🐳)
 -   Node
 -   Direnv
 -   ngrok

 ### Configuration

-Copy the `.envrc.example` to `.envrc` from the root of the project by running the convenience function `make copy_env` (equivalent of `cp .envrc.example .envrc`).
+#### Makefile

+This project comes loaded with a Makefile for convenience, simply run `make` or `make help` to get a list of available commands.

+#### ENV

+This project is setup using `direnv`, to take advantage of this ensure that direnv is installed, then copy and populate the `.envrc` file by running `make copy_env`.

 Remember to run `direnv allow` to load the variables.

 (If you want to expose a port to allow for GitHub webhooks, you'll need to open the NestJs port by using `ngrok http 3000` and copying the generated external url to the `GIT_SERVICE_DOMAIN` in the `.envrc`.
 This domain will be used when setting up webhooks on repositories allowing for GitHub webhooks to come into your local development environment.)